LTD-Beget/syncookied/README.md

 4. Create hosts.yml file in the working directory, which looks like this
    ```
    - ip: 185.50.25.4
-     local_ip: 192.168.3.231:1488
+     secrets_addr: udp://192.168.3.231:1488
      mac: 0c:c4:7a:6a:fa:bf
    ```
-Here ip is the ip you want to protect, local_ip is the address where you run the UDP server and mac is the protected server's mac address.
+Here ip is external ip you want to protect, secrets_addr is the address of syncookied server running on protected host, and mac is its MAC address.

 5. Run `syncookied -i eth2`.
 It will print something like this:
    ```